durangoretro/web/docs/software/fulltest.md

 # Full Test

-The **Full Test ROM** contains some useful tests to check that your Durango is working properly.
+The **Full Test ROM** contains useful tests to check that your Durango is working properly.
 Here you can find information about each test.

 First of all, you need to know that you can switch between tests using the **NMI button** of your Durango, or `F2` if you are running on Perdita Emulator.